Pinoccio/hardware-backpack-template/documentation/Backpackbus Protocol.rst

 ------------
 Ack and Nack
 ------------
 After the ready bit, the slave either sends an ack or a nack.

+A slave sends an ack by sending a 0 followed by a 1.
+A nack is the reverse, a 1 followed by a 0.

 Under normal circumstances, the slave sends an ack and the devices continue with the next byte.
 However, when some error condition occurs, the slave can send a nack.
 This can happen when for example:

 * A parity erorr occured
 * The previous received byte did not make sense to the slave (e.g., unknown